wp-plugins/8tracks-shortcode/readme.txt

 That's it!
 Enjoy!

-NOTE: 0.7 uses wp_remote_retrive_body (from WP's HTTP API) to fetch information from 8tracks.
+NOTE: 0.7 uses wp_remote_retrieve_body (from WP's HTTP API) to fetch information from 8tracks.
       If you'd rather use cURL, 0.6 is the version for you!

       0.3 will do all the same stuff, except for fetching info